Richard J Oliver: Subsequent work

 Oliver is also an artist and had made quite a successful career before joining Lostprophets.
 Some of his works have been known to sell for up to £5,000 each.
 He studied fine art at the University of the West of England, Bristol.
 As an adolescent he used to take photos of small-town life in his Welsh village of Cilfynydd, in the community of Pontypridd, and painted them back on canvas.
 Then, as a student, he took interest in adapting the Tales of Mabinogion, traditional Welsh tales, into modern scenes.
 Oliver has worked with Ian Watkins on all of Lostprophets' artwork since 2003, possibly before, and he drew the pictures found in the booklet of the album Start Something (also used on covers for the "Burn Burn" single) personally.
-From 2009, he started to paint again, stating that his new works allowed him to express himself much better as an artist than his older works did.
-His newer works mostly represent children finding themselves alone in landscapes of war or desolation.
-Oliver attributes this recurring theme to the fears brought by fatherhood in our current world state.
-He also mentioned the study of Taoism and meditation helped him develop the new expression technique.
 In 2012, Oliver was shortlisted for the Welsh Artist of the Year Award.
 Oliver's first showing in America opened in Los Angeles at the Known Gallery, in January 2013, displaying most of his newer works.
 Oliver also collaborated with the association skate4cancer, painting the piece "Dream, Love, Cure" and selling prints for the charity.

-In December 2012, after the news broke about the former Lostprophets lead singer Ian Watkins being arrested and charged with multiple sexual offences involving children, Oliver spiralled into a deep depression and lost his faith in humanity after Lostprophets disbanded, and when his former bandmate pleaded guilty to all charges and was subsequently jailed for 35 years.
-Oliver started to take up walking up mountains to improve his mental and physical health, and as an escapism from all of the difficulties and challenges he was facing.
-From the end of his career as a musician, to both of his sons being diagnosed with learning disabilities, Oliver eventually received professional help.
+In December 2012, after the former Lostprophets lead singer Ian Watkins was arrested and charged with multiple sexual offences involving children, Lostprophets disbanded.
+Oliver took up walking up mountains to improve his mental and physical health.
 Since October 2017 he has started working with fitness coaching and eventual training at 24 Hour Fitness, and he became a BodyPump and GX24 instructor.
-He has made it his mission and goal to aim, help, motivate and inspire others to improve and overcome their physical and mental health problems and become the best version of themselves.